How to get rid of 1500 brushes...

 We live in a multiple-choice society, and all these choices you make everyday (how little they may be) unknowingly add-up to your stresslevel.
-I teamed up with sssssst to create the Random Machine to prevent choice-anxiety.
-Computers have a great deal of influence on our lives, algorithms often determine - without us even knowing - what we see on our screens, so why do not we consciously choose to let a computer choose for us?
+Sssssst and Studio Erik Stehmann teamed up to create the Random Machine to prevent choice-anxiety.
+Computers have a great deal of influence on our lives, algorithms often determine - without us even knowing - what we see on our screens, so why do we not consciously choose to let a computer choose for us?

-Random Machine is used for different decisions; political elections, the choice of a snack in a snack bar, a beer in the pub, a mineral water brand from the overrepresented shelf in the supermarket, or where you go to on holiday.
-Random Machine is ready to take away the stress and choose totally randomly!
+Political elections, the choice of a snack in a snack bar, a beer in the pub, a mineral water brand from the overrepresented shelf in the supermarket, or where you go to on holiday.
+Random Machine is ready to take away the stress and choose totally random!

 I’m very happy with the outcome of this wall siding project for Platowood.
 “We want something very Erik” and “what can you do within this budget” are my two favorite starting point phrases.
 This wall has a special effect to it when you change your point of view due to the light reflections, an idea that came to me when looking at my Perspexives Collection.

 Rilly Nice Lamp